 My horse's mane is a crazy mop top.
-It doesn't seem to lay on one side!
+How can I train it to one side!

 When you are taming a mane, think marathon, not sprint.
 Every bit counts - and work on it every day!